LoRy24/LoRy24/README.md

 - 🕹️ I am the owner of a Minecraft server, and i love Videogames
 - 💻 I love coding since i was 8 y.o.
 - 🤯 Whenever something is complex, I LOVE IT ❤️
-- 💡 I always try to learn something new, making experience or <br> learning by working with other people
+- 💡 I always try to learn something new, making experience or learning by <br> working with other people

+## Used Tools: